WeblateOrg/weblate/docs/admin/quick.rst

    The important fields here being component name, VCS repository address and mask for finding translatable files.
-Weblate supports a wide range of formats including Gettext PO files, Android resource strings, OS X string properties, Java properties or Qt Linguist files, see :ref:`formats` for more details.
+Weblate supports a wide range of formats including Gettext PO files, Android resource strings, iOS string properties, Java properties or Qt Linguist files, see :ref:`formats` for more details.